 How to spend 72 hours in Thessaloniki

-Thessaloniki, the apple of the Greek eye, is a city exuding such a zest for life that it will be impossible to resist.
-It’s a lodestone of enlightenment and culture, with students fanning the flames of its eternal youthfulness.
-You’ll fall in love with it and its citizens as naturally as sipping a frappe or raising a glass of ouzo for another joyful toast.
+Thessaloniki is a city exuding such a zest for life that you’ll find it impossible to resist.
+It’s a lodestone of enlightenment and culture, easily reached via its international airport.
+With students fanning the flames of its eternal youthfulness, you’ll fall in love with it as naturally as sipping a frappe or raising a glass of ouzo to Greece’s big-hearted city of the north.

 Stride through the eras